ForgeRock/forgeops/helm/README.md

 # Auto-export

 The amster and AM charts now include a feature to auto-export configurations.
-The amster and idm git sidecar container will periodically export the configuration, and tht git sidecar will optionally commit and push the changes.
+The amster and idm git sidecar container will periodically export the configuration, and the git sidecar will optionally commit and push the changes.
 You must set global.git.pushInterval to the time in seconds to perform git sync.
 The default value is 0, which disables git sync.